Clinical social work: History

-Many suggest that the roots of clinical social work began with the social casework methods used by Charity Organization Societies around 1877 to 1883.
-In 1898, the first U.S. social work class was offered at Columbia University by the New York Charity Organization Society.
+The professionalization of clinical social work began with the social casework methods used by Charity Organization Society in England around 1877 to 1883.
+In 1898, the first social work class in the United States was offered at Columbia University by the New York Charity Organization Society.
 In 1904 Simmons College, in collaboration with Harvard University, established the Boston School for Social Workers.
-Also, in 1904, Columbia University offered the first graduate program in social work, although it was not named the New York School of Social Work until 1917.
-In 1917 Mary E. Richmond conceptualized social casework in her text Social Diagnosis.
+Also, in 1904, Columbia University offered the first graduate program in social work, although it was not named the New York School of Social Work until 1917.In 1917 Mary E. Richmond conceptualized social casework in her text Social Diagnosis.

 The term social casework began to fade from use after 1920 and the term psychiatric social work became more in common as well as the application of psychoanalytic theory.
 Ehrenkranz reported that the first use of the term clinical social work was in 1940 at the Louisiana State University School of Social Work which offered a clinical curriculum.
 The National Federation of Societies for Clinical Social Work was established in 1971, which later became the Clinical Social Work Association in 2006.
 The Clinical Social Work Journal began in 1973 shortly after founding of the National Federation of Societies for Clinical Social Work.
 In 1978 the National Association of Social Workers' Task Force on Clinical Social Work Practice drafted the first working definition of clinical social work.
 The National Association of Social Workers established the Diplomate in Clinical Social Work (DCSW) in 1986.
 In 1987, the American Board of Examiners in Clinical Social Work was founded, which later became the American Board of Clinical Social Work in 2020, and established the Board Certified Diplomate in Clinical Social Work (BCD) credential.
 Today, clinical social work is licensed in all 50 of the United States, the District of Columbia, the U.S. Virgin Islands, all 10 Canadian Provinces, Guam and the U.S. Commonwealth of the Northern Mariana Islands, as well as licensed or certified by other jurisdictions around the world.